 Bogotá is situated at 2500m, right in the Andes mountains.
-It’s also in a valley which traps the clouds and moisture.
-The temperature ranges from x to x and it rains a lot.
+It’s also in a valley, which traps the clouds and moisture.
+It rains a lot.
 Let’s just say that nobody goes to Bogotá for the weather.
 Of course, some people don’t like the heat or the sun.
 In that case, it’s perfect.
-Bogotá can get quite chilly at night so you’ll need a jacket with you every day if you’re going to be outside.
+Bogotá can get quite chilly at night, so you’ll need a jacket with you every day if you’re going to be outside.
 Remember that Colombia lies on the equator and the sun sets around 6 pm.

 Medellin, on the other hand, is said to have an eternal spring.
 There is very little seasonal difference in Colombia so the temperature and weather are similar all year round.
 The differences in climate depend on the elevation and proximity to the sea.

-The main entry into Colombia is via the El Dorado International airport in Bogotá.
+The main entry into Colombia is via the El Dorado International Airport in Bogotá.
 Medellín also has an international airport (José María Córdova International Airport), albeit with less traffic.
-Medellin’s actual airport is situated about 45-60 minute drive away near the town of Rionegro.
+Medellin’s actual airport is situated about a 45- to 60-minute drive away near the town of Rionegro.

 For onward travel from Colombia to other cities in South America, the connections from Bogotá are much better.
 It will also be cheaper (in most cases) to fly from here.

-Journey time from Bogotá to Medellin by air is around 1 hour.
-Add on the (probably slow) journey to El Dorado Airport and the journey from Rionegro to central Medellin and you’re talking about half a day’s journey time.
+The journey time from Bogotá to Medellin by air is around 1 hour.
+Add on the (probably slow) journey to El Dorado Airport and the journey from Rionegro to central Medellin, and you’re talking about half a day’s journey time.
 Expect to pay around USD $70

 Getting around any city in Colombia is a pain.
 Bogotá is one of the most congested cities in the world, so even though Medellín has it’s own problems, they are nothing compared to the daily gridlock of the capital.
-If you can avoid driving in Bogotá 2-3 hours either side of rush hour in the morning and the evening, your life will be so much better for it.
-There is public transport in both cities but they pale in comparison to other major world centres.
-Bogotá has a rapid tram system which runs in between the opposing lanes of the main motorway.
+If you can avoid driving in Bogotá for 2-3 hours either side of rush hour in the morning or evening, your life will be so much better for it.
+There is public transport in both cities, but these services pale in comparison to other major world centres.
+Bogotá has a rapid tram system that runs in between the opposing lanes of the main motorway.
 This can actually save you a lot of time.
-It does get extremely busy though and there’s really only one route.
-The city is long and narrow (adding to the problem) and 8 million people live here so it can take a while to get anywhere.
+It does get extremely busy and there’s really only one route.
+The city is long and narrow (adding to the problem), and 8 million people live here, so it can take a while to get anywhere.

-Medellin, in comparison, is 4 times smaller and the tram system is better.
-In fact, the tram system is actually a metro which runs above the city for some sections.
+Medellin, in comparison, is four times smaller, and the tram system is better.
+In fact, the tram system is actually a metro, which runs above the city for some sections.
 Using the metro here can save a lot of time and money.
 Taxis are expensive in both places when you’re literally sitting at a standstill for hours.

 Medellin clearly beats Bogotá hands down in the area of public transport.